reshinto/programming_language_syntax_comparison/programming_language_syntax.md

     // emplace method: elements are constructed in place, no copy or move operations are performed (better performance) int_vector.emplace(it + index, element);  // Add element at index
-    // Remove element from vector at index std::vector<int>::iterator it;  // Must create iterator for erase to work to work it = int_vector.begin()  // Set it at index 0 int_vector.erase(it + index)  // Remove element at index int_vector.erase(it + index, it + index)  // Remove a range of elements in the vector
+    // Remove element from vector at index std::vector<int>::iterator it;  // Must create iterator for erase to work it = int_vector.begin()  // Set it at index 0 int_vector.erase(it + index)  // Remove element at index int_vector.erase(it + index, it + index)  // Remove a range of elements in the vector